parhambt/MRI-brain-tumor-detection/README.EN.md

-# Tumor Detection-Segmentation App
+# Tumor Detection-Segmentation Project

-we wrote 2 deep learning model for classification and segmetation of tumor and i also  create exe GUI application for who wants to use this project but donot have computer knowledge like doctors and medical reaserchers ... i hope it will useful for you
+i wrote 2 deep learning model for classification and segmetation of tumor and i also  create exe GUI application for who wants to use this project but donot have computer knowledge like doctors and medical reaserchers ... i hope it will useful for you

 ## usage GUI Aplication